 Lowfields is a quiet country cottage near Chipping Norton set on the edge of a peaceful hamlet in the heart of the Cotswolds, This spacious child-friendly holiday cottage offers lovely rural views of the Oxfordshire countryside and welcome pets.

 The Chestnuts is a large, Eco-Luxe, 5-Star Gold Cotswold holiday Cottage in Shilton, an unspoilt village near historic Burford in Oxfordshire.
-Sleeps 10.
+Sleeps 8.
 This award-winning cottage has been beautifully renovated and furnished to create a relaxing and child friendly rural retreat in the Cotswolds.

-Iconic buildings in Oxford, the County town, include the Bodleian Library, home to millions of precious, rare and contemporary books, the Ashmolean Museum, St. John's College and Christ Church can be viewed, most of them from a boat trip; or self-punt yourself on the early reaches of England's premier river, the Thames.
+Iconic buildings in Oxford, the County town, include the Bodleian Library, home to millions of precious, rare and contemporary books, the Ashmolean Museum, St. John's College and Christ Church.
+Most of them can be viewed from a boat trip; or self-punt yourself on the early reaches of England's premier river, the Thames.

-Away from the Isis, as The Thames is known in Oxford take an open-top bus tour, joining a guided walking tour or on a bicycle,

-Introduce the younger members of the family to Thomas the Tank Engine at Didcot Railway Centre and check out the rolling stock of early Great Western Railway steam engines there, still a draw for the male population, both young and old; and then those other childhood favourites, Badger, Mole and Toad from "The Wind in the Willows" at Henley's River and Rowing Museum.
-Henley is also a great venue for hiring a rowing or motor boat for a sedate cruise up and down the Thames for a full or half day.
+Away from the Isis, as The Thames is known in Oxford take an open-top bus tour, joining a guided walking tour or on a bicycle.
+Introduce the younger members of the family to Thomas the Tank Engine at Didcot Railway Centre and check out the rolling stock of early Great Western Railway steam engines there, still a draw for the male population, both young and old As do those other childhood favourites, Badger, Mole and Toad from "The Wind in the Willows" at Henley's River and Rowing Museum.
+Henley is also an excellent venue for hiring a rowing or motorboat for a sedate cruise up and down the Thames for a full or half-day.